 MacRobert 028 and the Med-Chi Hall have been redesigned to support active, collaborative and distributed learning as part of the University’s strategy to provide an outstanding educational environment.

 The rooms consist of 6 or 7 bays for team/group learning.
 Each bay benefits from a 55-inch display - with the facility for students to wirelessly project their own device’s screen onto the display - localised focussed sound, a web cam and microphone - allowing each group to independently web conference with external users - a tablet PC, wireless keyboard, and mouse.
 In Med-Chi Hall each bay has a built-in PC for the students to share during group work.

 The main teaching wall in each room has three 84-inch interactive touchscreen monitors as well as a lectern from which the displays can be controlled.
 Optimal placement of speakers, microphones and voice-tracking video cameras enable crisp and clear lecture capture, as well as facilitate video and web conferencing sessions.

-This resource was provided by Centre for Academic Development and Toolkit and Training and Documentation.
+This resource was provided by Media Services and Toolkit.